airwolff/prompt-architect/README.md

 The primary objective of this project is to systematize the creation of high-quality, architecturally sound prompts for AI agents.
 It replaces a monolithic, jack-of-all-trades approach with a distributed system of specialized agents, each an expert in a single domain.

-A second key objective is to create a flexible **Single Source of Truth** for any given topic.
-By deconstructing complex subjects into their atomic components and storing them in a universal YAML schema, the system enables:
+A second key objective is to create a flexible **Knowledge Base** for any given topic.
+By using an adaptive, three-tier schema, the system enables:

--   **True Customization:** Allows AI agents to combine components from different knowledge entries to create novel, hybrid solutions.
+-   **Intelligent Structuring:** Allows the AI to dynamically adapt the output format to best represent the source material's domain and content.
--   **Systematic Processing:** Provides a predictable structure that AI can reliably parse, analyze, and utilize.
+-   **Systematic Processing:** Provides a predictable yet flexible structure that AI can reliably parse, analyze, and utilize.
--   **Scalability and Maintenance:** Easily add, update, or improve knowledge entries without breaking the entire system.
+-   **Scalability and Maintenance:** Easily add, update, or improve knowledge entries with a schema that supports both universal standards and domain-specific extensions.

 ## 🤖 The Agentic Workflow